osg-htc/docs/docs/security/lcmaps-voms-authentication.md

 **Next actions**

-1. Check that the versions of the `globus-gridftp-server-*` do not end in `osgXX.elY`:
+1. If the versions of the `globus-gridftp-server-*` packages do not end in `osgXX.elY`, continue with these instructions.
+   To check the version of your `globus-gridftp-server-*`, run the following command:

         :::console
         user@host $ rpm -q ^globus-gridftp